JJ123xd/JJ123xd/README.md

 ## Hi there 👋

-My name is Jonathan, and I'm a rising college freshman from NYC.
-I plan to major in computer science, hoping to become a software or AI engineer one day.
-My favorite hobbies include hiking, playing basketball, and cooking.
-My technical interests include software engineering, AI, and cybersecurity.
-During high school, I worked on various coding projects, ranging from simple calculators to game bots.
-Currently, I am part of the KKCF program, which provides fellows with tech-intensive training.
-Through learning how to use GitHub, I hope to improve my collaboration with others on coding projects.
-Feel free to add me on LinkedIn to connect with me (www.linkedin.com/in/jonathan-jia-553063293).

 <!--
 **JJ123xd/JJ123xd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.